Butrans Patch Dosage

 Titration and Maintenance of Therapy

-If signs of excessive opioid-related adverse reactions are observed, the current patch may be removed or next dose may be reduced.
+If unacceptable opioid-related adverse reactions are observed, the subsequent doses may be reduced.
 Adjust the dose to obtain an appropriate balance between the management of pain and opioid-related adverse reactions.

 Cessation of Therapy